coolinmc6/design-ux-ui/UMI-UX-Design-From-Concept-to-Wireframe/Notes.md

 		* which will behaviors will target?
 		* Who is the population?
 		* Would this be time-limited or ongoing?
-- **Scope**: How big is the problem oyu are trying to focus on
+- **Scope**: How big is the problem you are trying to focus on?
 	+ Weight Loss App
 		* Affect all behaviors?
 		* Comprehensive weight loss support or just one part of it?
 - **Design Space**: what can vary in how you are thinking about the problem?
-	+ More narrowly defined: the **design space** is the range of alternative ways that a design solution can work. **Design space** refers to the dimensions on which a design solution can vary: size, complexity, intended population, etc. Designers use the notion of the design space to articulate classes of design solutions they should consider and the tradeoffs they should analyze.
+	+ More narrowly defined:

+> the **design space** is the range of alternative ways that a design solution can work. **Design space** refers to the dimensions on which a design solution can vary: size, complexity, intended population, etc.

+	- Designers use the notion of the design space to articulate classes of design solutions they should consider and the tradeoffs they should analyze.
 	+ Weight Loss App:
 		* population
 		* level of motivational readiness